trionteam/trionteamnet.github.io/_projects/ponorka.md

 hosting.

 Overall, we estimate that the game was downloaded at least 10,000 times but the overall number of people who played the game could be even higher.
-We even got some fan e-mails from players!
+We got some fan e-mails from players!
+And someone actually made a [conversion to Atari 800XL](http://abbuc.de/~bunsen/OcDetox.html).
+How crazy is that?

 It'has been a long time since the game was released.
 Since we have learned a lot about coding, graphics and design (e.g. that we should not put dark blue text on